 The trails were much more crowded now.
 Our route was linking up with the more popular Camino Francés, so we were seldom alone.
 This did ruin some of the romance of the walk, since it didn’t feel as adventurous with so many other people around.
 The compensating pleasure was to see all the types of people that the Camino attracts.

 There were Spaniards, Americans, Brits, Germans, Chinese, Portuguese, and Italians—not to mention the Puerto Ricans and Canadians.
 I saw a husband and wife with two young kids, pushing them along in a sports stroller.
 I briefly met a man from Manchester, who was walking the camino at the impressive age of 83.
 There were couples, groups of friends, and loners.
-At a café, I spent some time talking to a father and daughter who had walked all the way from France.
+At a café, I spent some time talking to an American father and daughter who had walked all the way from France.
 And several times we passed a young, hippy couple who were walking along with a donkey, pitching a tent by the side of the road.
 There were many bicyclists, too, who would often zoom by in their brightly-colored, form-fitting outfits, yelling “Buen Camino!” as they passed.
 No matter what country you come from, what language you speak, that’s what you say to another pilgrim when you pass on the road: Buen Camino!

-Seeing such a variety of people made me think of a section in The Autobiography of Malcolm X. During his pilgrimage to Mecca, as part of the Hajj, Malcolm X saw people of all different races interacting as brothers and sisters; and this experience inspired him to change his pessimistic views about the coexistence of races.
+Seeing such a variety of people made me think of a section in The Autobiography of Malcolm X. During his pilgrimage to Mecca, as part of the hajj, Malcolm X saw people of all different races interacting as brothers and sisters; and this experience inspired him to change his pessimistic views about the coexistence of races.

 This, I think, is one of the lessons of any pilgrimage.
 When you’re on the road, with only some clothes on your back and only your feet to push you forward, all the differences that normally loom so large—race, age, nationality, gender, and even religion—become insignificant.
 Everyone is equal on a pilgrimage.
 Everyone eats the same food, sleeps in the same beds, and walks the same road.
 Everyone has the same needs and the same struggles.
 And not only are you equals, but you are allies; your destination binds you together with common purpose.
 If only we could treat life more like a pilgrimage—help each other up when we fall, cheer each other on instead of envying success, and feeling our common humanity rather than our petty differences.